 MMIWG2S+ National Inquiry – Final Report

-The realities and barriers facing urban Indigenous peoples are captured in the Final Report on the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG).
+The realities and barriers facing urban Indigenous peoples are captured in Reclaiming Power and Place: Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
 The 2019 Final Report of the National Inquiry on MMIWG proposes 231 Calls for Justice (CFJs) rooted in international and domestic Indigenous and human rights law.
 For the MMIWG2S+ Data Project, NAFC is working closely with the CFJs related to data collection and evaluation.

 National Action Plan Urban Sub Working Group (USWG)